 With WebRTC during the call set up the browser will attempt to send the media using UDP over ephemeral port ranges (>=10,000), however if these ports are administratively blocked for web users then the real time media (video and audio) will be forced to tunnel over TCP port 443.

-In the scenario where video is tunnelled there is a greater likelihood of packet loss and subsequent call degradation.
+In the scenario where video is tunnelled there is a greater likelihood of packet loss and/or latency and subsequent call degradation.
 The preferred method for transport of real time media is via UDP due to the transport efficiency and lower processing overhead.

 To assist in establishing if your environment supports UDP please see the Network Test at the following WebRTC test site: https://test.webrtc.org/